temporalio/cli/docs/cmd-options/event-id.md

 	- cli
 ---

+Alias: **-w**
 The eventId of any event after WorkflowTaskStarted you want to reset to (exclusive).
 It can be WorkflowTaskCompleted, WorkflowTaskFailed or others.